alauda/nativestor/README.md

 Topolvm
 -------------

-topolvm-operator is based on topolvm, we fork [topolvm/topolvm](https://github.com/topolvm/topolvm)  and do some changes.
+topolvm-operator is based on topolvm, we fork [topolvm/topolvm](https://github.com/topolvm/topolvm)  and do some enhancements.

 see [alauda/topolvm](https://github.com/alauda/topolvm)

-the changes are below:
+the enhancements are below:

 - remove topolvm-scheduler
 - lvmd containerized
+- add new feature snapshot

 Docker images
 ------------